 There are certain elements of negligence that need to be proven in order to hold one or more parties responsible for a personal injury.

 Duty.
 Your attorney will work to establish that there was a duty owed by the defendant (the at-fault party) to the plaintiff (the injured party).
 This could be a formal duty, such as a doctor-patient relationship.
-This could also be the duty of a driver to operate their vehicle safely on the roadway.
+This could also be the duty of drivers to operate motor vehicles safely on the roadway.

 Breach.
 Once a duty is established between the defendant and plaintiff, your attorney will work to show the defendant breached their duty by operating in a way that a reasonably prudent person would not in the same situation.

 Causation.
 When an attorney establishes that a breach of duty took place, they will need to show that this breach caused the plaintiffs injuries.

 Damages.
 An attorney will need to show that the plaintiff actually suffered damages.
-This can include medical bills, lost income, property damage, as well as pain and suffering damages.
+This can include medical expenses, lost income, property damage, as well as pain and suffering damages.

 Using all of the evidence that they have been able to gather, your Ontario personal injury attorney will present these elements of negligence to an insurance carrier or to a jury in order to obtain the compensation you need.